All Episodes

 Thanks very much out there, Gene, for the call.

-Whereas most people sit around and think the government's gonna do it for them, and there's gonna be these windmill farms, and the windmill farms are gonna work wonderfully, and uh it's such oh, speaking of this, folks, speaking of this, all this energy stuff.
+Whereas most people sit around and think the government's going to do it for them, and there's going to be these windmill farms, and the windmill farms are going to work wonderfully.

-Do you remember a couple weeks ago I told you I had seen this mab marvelous, magnificent show on oil on the History Channel.
+Oh, speaking of this, folks, speaking of this, all this energy stuff, do you remember a couple weeks ago I told you I had seen this marvelous, magnificent show on oil on the History Channel?

-Set it up, devo it, record it, what have you.
+Set it up, TVO it, record it, what have you.

 You've got to watch this.